 - 1.2.
-The Treasury Management Strategy Statement (TMSS) for 2024/25 was developed in consultation with our treasury management advisors, Link Treasury Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
+The Treasury Management Strategy Statement (TMSS) for 2023/24 was developed in consultation with our treasury management advisors, Link Treasury Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury activity is without risk.
-The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee as responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 Key points to note with specific regard to the Treasury Strategy: - While there are no wholesale changes to the TMSS for the coming year, performance will continue be impacted by the new interest rate environment we are now operating in.
-Current forecasts predict that short term rates have now peaked, and the more relevant rates for NELC (longer term gilts) upon which our borrowing costs are based have started to soften.
+The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee as responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 Key points to note with specific regard to the Treasury Strategy: - While there are no wholesale changes to the TMSS for the coming year, performance will continue be impacted by the higher interest rate environment we are now operating in.
+Current forecasts predict that short term rates have now peaked, and the more relevant rates for NELC (longer term gilts) upon which our borrowing costs are based have started to soften, though remain volatile seemingly with each new piece of economic data.
 There remains significant risk to the consensus forecast, however.
-As the Bank of England has been at pains to point out, inflation remains well above its target level and if the current declining trend slows or stalls there is potential for rates to remain at these elevated levels (or even nudge up further) during 2024-25. - There are significant borrowing requirements generated by the forecast Capital Programme on top of £42m of existing loan maturities.
-As all new borrowing will come at higher cost going forward, the efficient structuring of this requirement will be a key activity of Treasury in 2024 and beyond. - In total the Authority will need up to £102.6m of new borrowing assuming the Capital Programme is delivered as forecast over the next three years.
-This figure includes new borrowing and refinancing of existing borrowing which has reached end of its current term. - The Treasury Management Strategy covers the Council's treasury aims and principles.
+As the Bank of England has highlighted, inflation remains above its target level and whilst price stability is its primary goal, there is also the competing dynamic of economic growth, which is showing signs of slowing markedly at the time of writing. - There are significant borrowing requirements generated by the forecast Capital Programme on top of £58m of existing loan maturities.
+As all new borrowing will come at higher cost going forward, the efficient structuring of this requirement will be a key activity of Treasury in 2025 and beyond. - In total the Authority will need up to £131m of new borrowing assuming the Capital Programme is delivered as forecast over the next three years. - The Treasury Management Strategy covers the Council's treasury aims and principles.
 The Council also considers direct 'commercial' investments from time-to-time with the aim of generating financial return.
 Although reference is made to these types of investments in the TMSS' these transactions are guided and limited by the Capital Strategy document.